lambdaxymox/opaque/README.md

 opaque = "0.2.0"
 ```

-This library has a `nightly` feature to unlock using custom memory allocators for all of the data structures in the
+This library has a `nightly` feature to unlock using custom memory allocators for all the collections in the
 library.
 To use `nightly` add

 ```toml